tenancy/docs/docs/tenancy/1.x/identification-console.md

 In the following example we will assume that you have a custom command, and in that command you do something to all tenants.

-We will also assume that you have two Tenant models; User's and Organization's.
+We will also assume that you have two Tenants; User's and Organization's.

-In order to run your custom command only for User models you can do the following:
+In order to run your custom command only for User Tenants you can do the following:

 ```bash
 php artisan custom:command --tenant-identifier User